 She was the government appointed ‘Voice of Older People’ between 2008 and 2010.

-Joan has won a number of awards including BAFTA’s Richard Dimbleby Award for television journalism in 1994 and the Lifetime Achievement Award at the RTS Programme Awards 2016.
+Joan was awarded with the Lifetime Achievement Award at the RTS Programme Awards 2016.

 Joan also chairs conferences and seminars and is a highly skilled conference facilitator and after dinner speaker.
 She has a wealth of experience hosting events and award ceremonies, both at home and abroad.